-It is easy to overlook the violin-making traditions of cities such as Copenhagen that produced only a few known makers, usually because their work is seldom seen.
+The two 19th-century Danish instruments featured here are fine examples of the work produced by Copenhagen’s violin makers.
+It is easy to overlook the violin making traditions of cities such as Copenhagen that produced only a few known makers, usually because their work is seldom seen.
 However, some charming examples exist from late 19th-century Copenhagen, which enjoyed a blossoming music scene.
 The 1815 Musikforeningen faced competition from the Koncertforeningen from 1874 and the Royal Orchestra from 1883, and together they brought increasing demand for the expertise of violin makers.
-From the beginning of the century Copenhagen had nurtured a group of highly skilled luthiers, mostly engaged in repair and maintenance of imported instruments, but equipped with the capability to produce their own outstanding work when required.
+From the beginning of the century Copenhagen had nurtured a group of skilled luthiers, mostly engaged in repair and maintenance of imported instruments, but able to produce their own outstanding work when required.

-Among these, Niel Lund was one of the first early 19th-century bow makers outside Paris to follow the Tourte model, belonging to a spectrum of makers who pioneered the model, including Knopf, Dodd and Kittel.
-A strong French connection is found in Lund’s pupil Thomas Jacobsen, who travelled to Paris, where he worked for a short while in the workshop of J.B.
+Among these, Niel Lund was one of the first early 19th-century bow makers outside Paris to follow the Tourte model.
+A strong French connection is found in Lund’s pupil Thomas Jacobsen, who traveled to Paris, where he worked for a short while in the workshop of J.B.
 Vuillaume.
 In turn his pupil Guldbrand Enger made the same journey, returning to succeed Jacobsen as instrument maker to the Danish Court.

-The pattern for the violin is instantly recognisable as Vuillaume’s copy of the ‘Cannon’ Guarneri, and it is produced with an enormous amount of sensitivity towards the Vuillaume violins that Enger must have been familiar with and perhaps helped to make.
-Tiny aspects in the cutting of the soundholes and the thinness of the corners all give the violin a slightly more delicate appearance than Vuillaume’s copies, and inadvertently provide a sense of compactness that is found in many del Gesù violins.
+The pattern for the violin is instantly recognisable as Vuillaume’s copy of the ‘Cannon’ Guarneri, and it is produced with an enormous amount of sensitivity towards the Vuillaume violins that Enger must have been familiar with and perhaps even helped to make.
+Tiny aspects in the cutting of the soundholes and the thinness of the corners all give the violin a slightly more delicate appearance than Vuillaume’s copies, and inadvertently provide a sense of compactness that is found in many ‘del Gesù’ violins.

 The steady supply of new and old instruments from France probably explains the rarity of Danish instruments, and those that exist are profoundly influenced by the great Parisian makers.
 As the production of Danish makers was never very prolific they remain quite rare – and a delight to discover.